 Eventually, when Istomin complained about not being able to play on an ivory keyboard, Henry Z. Steinway, one of the founder’s great-grandsons who presided over the company from 1956 to 1977, suggested he go to Hamburg, where ivory keyboards were still being manufactured.
 Istomin followed his advice and bought a Hamburg Steinway (there was no question of him being offered one, but he did pay a very favorable price).

 Istomin was very happy with his purchase.
 Occasionally he had this piano transported for his concerts in New York.
 The pianist friends who visited him were very enthusiastic and found its sound magnificent, remaining warm and singing, even in the treble.
-Arthur Rubinstein asked him to borrow it for a concert at the Lincoln Center, which caused a diplomatic incident.
+Even Arthur Rubinstein asked to borrow it for a concert at the Lincoln Center, which caused a diplomatic incident.
 Henry Steinway was planning to attend the concert with the director of Steinway Hamburg and was furious when he got wind of the project: what an affront for him to have an instrument from Germany on the stage!
 Rubinstein was asked to relinquish his request, Istomin called to order, and the piano was unceremoniously returned to Istomin’s apartment.
 Rubinstein apologized to Istomin and sent him a cheque of $200 for the cost of transportation – a cheque which Istomin did not deposit and kept as a souvenir.

 The big problem with the Hamburg Steinways of that time was their fragility and inability to stay in tune.
 Their wood and manufacturing were not suitable for America’s extreme climatic conditions.
-One of the pianos that Istomin liked to play the most was a Hamburg Steinway on the stage of the Teatro Colón, but it went out of tune before the end of the concert.
-Istomin had had his Hamburg Steinway restored twice, but in vain.
+One of the pianos that Istomin enjoyed playing on the most was a Hamburg Steinway on the stage of the Teatro Colón, but it went out of tune before the end of the concert.
+Istomin had had his Hamburg Steinway restored twice, but to no avail.
 With a heavy heart, he decided to part with it.
 Thornton Trapp, Istomin’s secretary and page turner, described the piano’s departure on May 4, 1970, just before the Trio’s big Beethoven tour: “Early this morning, I got up to look at the piano, firmly attached, being passed through the window upside down.
 A trip from the twelfth floor to the ground, at a cost of seven hundred and fifty dollars.
 People on the street applauded him after his soft landing.
 Eugene couldn’t stand this separation, he fled to the Steinway basement.
 He soon found his successor, a Steinway B from New York, with whom he had quickly fallen in love.”